 Hinton's 1st Fire Hall

 During a meeting held on February 13, 1957, it was agreed to build a fire hall after the purchase of the town's 1st fire engine from Drayton Valley earlier in the month.
 A volunteer fire brigade was then organized, as the town had only a truck with no crew at the time.

 Hinton's new fire engine is well equipped for fighting fires with the exception of a fire brigade.
 Organizational efforts were in the works to try and find a crew.
 The truck is 2 tons which came complete with a 300 gallon tank, 600 feet of hose, spray nozzles and a booster pump.
 It was all purchased from Drayton Valley.

 - First engine - a used Fargo fire engine with 1 ground ladder and 2 booster reels

-First water tender - 1957 Dodge, which weighed 1 ton and held 300 gallons of water
+- First water tender - 1957 Dodge, which weighed 1 ton and held 300 gallons of water